Cathepsin

 Cathepsins (Ancient Greek kata- 'down' and hepsein 'boil'; abbreviated CTS) are proteases (enzymes that degrade proteins) found in all animals as well as other organisms.
-There are approximately a dozen members of this family, which are distinguished by their structure, catalytic mechanism, and which proteins they cleave.
+There are approximately a dozen members of this family in humans,which are distinguished by their structure, catalytic mechanism, and which proteins they cleave.
 Most of the members become activated at the low pH found in lysosomes.
 Thus, the activity of this family lies almost entirely within those organelles.
 There are, however, exceptions such as cathepsin K, which works extracellularly after secretion by osteoclasts in bone resorption.
 Cathepsins have a vital role in mammalian cellular turnover.